Ev-Hoang/stm32f4-bldc-controller/README.md

 This project was developed by the following team as part of the BLDC Lab project at University of Engineering and Technology:

-- Hoàng Đức Kiên (Ev) – Firmware development, system architecture
+- Đức Kiên Hoàng (Ev) – Firmware development, system architecture
-- Vũ Công Hoan - Hardware circuit design, testing
+- Công Hoan Vũ - Hardware circuit design, testing

-Supervisor: Dr. Quoc Tuan Vu – Lecturer, Embedded Systems Lab
+Supervisor: Dr. Quốc Tuấn Vũ – Lecturer, Embedded Systems Lab